vhscom/svelte-headlessui-starter/README.md

 ## Deploying

+Supported deployment environments include Vercel, Cloudflare and Netlify.
+Other environments may be included in the future.
+See [adapter-auto](https://www.npmjs.com/package/@sveltejs/adapter-auto) for most current list of supported environments.
+Instructions for Vercel and Cloudflare included below.

+### Vercel

-To deploy your app to Vercel run `pnpm deploy` for testing or `pnpm deploy -- --prod` for production.
-Assumes you've signed-up for and logged into your Vercel account.
+To deploy your app to Vercel run `vercel` for testing or `vercel --prod` for production.
+Assumes you've signed-up for and authenticated with Vercel from the [Vercel CLI](https://vercel.com/cli).
+No additional configuration is required.

+### Cloudflare

+Deploy to Cloudflare using the `wrangler publish` command.
+Assumes you've signed-up for and logged into your Cloudflare account using [Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler/install-update/), and that a `wrangler.toml` has been created.
+See [Wrangler Configuration](https://developers.cloudflare.com/workers/cli-wrangler/configuration/) for additional help.

 ## Rights